SwiftCoderJoe/Aer/config/readme.md

 It is configured like this:

     "levelUpRoles" : {
-        "1" : "725356277634695349"
+        "1" : "725356277634695349",
         "10" : "559846717676322837"
     }

-As you can see, on the left side of each value, you can change the number inside the quotes to define at which level you want the bot to add the role.
+On the left side of each value, you can change the number inside the quotes to define at which level you want the bot to add the role.
 On the right side of each value, you can change the number inside the quotes to define the ID of the role that you want the bot to add.
 You can get this ID by right-clicking on the role in discord and clicking "Copy ID".
+You must use commas between each value.